-One of the most frequently asked questions after "how far can it go?" is "how do you charge it?" with the variation "how long does it take to charge?".
-And its not a simple answer.
-In section we cover the types of chargers, the networks, how to find out what you need and a few other hints and tips in charging.
+One of the most frequently asked questions after "how far can it go?" is "how do you charge it?", with the variation "how long does it take to charge?".
+And there isn't a simple answer.
+In this section we cover the types of chargers, the networks, how to find out what cables you need and a few other hints and tips when charging.

-Before we get into the detail, an electric car is just like any other car, the distance you can go on an amount of fuel varies by how you drive, and even the weather.
-The range of the cars is also stated as a figure laid down by a formal testing policy which is more than a little over optimistic, just like the figures you see for petrol and diesel cars, although new standards are on their way which are said to be more realistic.
+An electric car is just like any other car, the distance you can go on a given amount of fuel varies by how you drive, and even the weather.
+The economy of an EV car is also stated as a figure laid down by a formal testing policy which is more than a little over optimistic, just like the figures you see for petrol and diesel cars, although new standards are on their way which are said to be more realistic.
 Tesla have 3 range figures available based on the available battery capacity and a rate of consumption.
-These are Rated (unrealistic but regulations dictate), the Typical (better but can still be a bit high), and a third option only shown on the big screen under energy consumption based on recent average.
+These are Rated (unrealistic but regulation dictated), the Typical (better but can still be a bit high), and a third option only shown on the big screen under energy consumption based on the recent average consumption.
 Do not be disappointed when your 300 mile rated car can only do 240 miles just as your 53mpg car could only do 41mpg although it is important to recognise that the range will be lower than the formal published figures.

-Where it gets a little confusing is on an electric car, the power dial on the car is also measured in kw.
-This is how much energy is being taken from the battery to propel the car, the more thats taken, the more energy being used to accelerate the car and overcome wind resistance etc. On a petrol car we would probably measure this using bhp.
+Where it gets a little confusing is on an electric car, the energy flow also applies to how much energy is being taken out of the battery and is therefore roughly the power of the car.
+On a petrol car we would measure this using bhp.

 When you charge your car you can use either AC or DC.
 AC is the type we get at home through the sockets on the wall.
 The rate of charge (in kw) is the product of our voltage and current.
-We operate at 230 Volts in the UK (not the 240V people often think it is), and at 16 Amps we'd get 230 x 16 = 3680 Watts or 3.7kw (the k standing for 1000).
+We operate at 230 Volts in the UK (not the 240V people often think it is), and at 16 Amps we'd get 230 x 16 = 3680 Watts or 3.7kw.
 Equally at 32 Amps we would have 230 x 32 = 7.4kw.
 When charging, the voltage can fluctuate a little and as a result these numbers can go up or down a little.

 In the UK, we also have 3 phase power supplies, some houses have these as do factories etc. In essence, this is like having 3 separate 230V power supplies, all slightly out of step with each other.
 The result of this is that when taking 16Amps on a three phase supply, you have 3 x 230 x 16 = 11kw.
 Some older Teslas can take 32 Amps giving 3 x 230 x 32 = 22kw but later cars with the high power charger are limited to 24A giving 3 x 230 x 24 = 16.5kw.
 Remember, this is the rate at which you can fill the battery.